-Beginning in the fall of 2021, ONAC will offer a down payment assistance program to eligible tribal citizens.
-This program is primarily funded through a subsidy grant from the Federal Home Loan Bank of Topeka’s Affordable Housing Program.
+Beginning in the fall of 2021, ONAC will offer a down payment assistance program.
+This program is primarily funded through a subsidy grant from the Federal Home Loan Bank of Topeka’s (FHLB Topeka) Affordable Housing Program.
 To receive the FHLB Topeka funds for this program, ONAC will use the eligibility criteria established by the FHLB Topeka.

 More specifics about the program:

-- Borrowers will be required to have a household income that is less than or equal to 80% of the Area Median Income (AMI) by county (the county you plan to purchase the home in and reside in), as calculated by the FHLBank’s Affordable Housing Program guidelines.
+Borrowers will be required to have a household income that is less than or equal to 80% of the Area Median Income (AMI) by county (the county you plan to purchase the home in and reside in), as calculated by the FHLBank’s Affordable Housing Program guidelines.
 Please know that 80% AMI by county can vary widely by county.
 Before you apply, please look here for the income limits by state and county (see the FHLB Topeka Owner-Occupied Income Limits on the FHLB Topeka AHP page, under Resources): https://www.fhlbtopeka.com/ahp.

-Obligated borrowers occupying the residence will be required to complete an approved Homebuyer Education program prior to loan closing, evidenced by a signed and dated certificate of completion (ONAC recommends that borrowers complete the Fannie Mae Framework self-paced course and receive a certificate of completion from Fannie Mae).
-If the homebuyer has completed homebuyer education through Habitat for Humanity, with a HUD-certified housing counseling agency, or through Freddie Mac CreditSmart Homebuyer U, this year or last year, ONAC may accept a certificate showing completion of those trainings, from the entity providing those trainings, to meet the Homebuyer Education requirement.
+Obligated borrowers occupying the residence will be required to complete an approved Homebuyer Education program prior to loan closing, evidenced by a signed and dated certificate of completion (ONAC recommends that borrowers complete the Fannie Mae HomeView self-paced course and receive a certificate of completion from Fannie Mae).
+If the homebuyer has completed homebuyer education through Habitat for Humanity, with a HUD-certified housing counseling agency, NeighborWorks America, eHome America, or through Freddie Mac CreditSmart Homebuyer U, this year or last year, ONAC may accept a certificate showing completion of those trainings, from the entity providing those trainings, to meet the Homebuyer Education requirement.